omnetpp/omnetpp/doc/src/userguide/cpp-development.rst

 .. note::

-   Several features such as content assist, go to definition, type hierarchy and refactorings rely on the *Index*.
+   Several features such as content assist, go to definition, type hierarchy, and refactorings rely on the *Index*.
 The index contains the locations of all functions, classes, enums, defines, etc. in the project and referenced projects.
 Initial indexing of large projects may take a significant amount of time.
 The index is kept up to date mostly automatically, but occasionally it may be necessary to manually request reindexing the project.